-The two-days we spend together are structured around working together as opposed to you listening to a talking head.
+The two-days we spend together are structured around working together as opposed to you listening to a talking head (you already had that experience from the online lectures).
 There will be short lecture sessions on theory, but most of the workshop is spent on working on challenges and applying theory in a meaningful way.
 This structure is chosen as research suggests listening is the worst form of learning when you measure it by what the students can remember after a few months.
-On the other hand discussing and teaching results in the best learning outcome.
+On the other hand discussing and teaching others results in the best learning outcome.
 Also, the questions on ethics and social responsibility are by their nature ambiguous and a discussion approach is a natural way of learning.